A Lot On Your Mind? You Still Need To Be Fully Present

 You can’t solve the problem if you don’t know it’s there and if it’s a customer who finds it, you’re too late!
 Often we get so excited about our idea and proud of its ability to do the job that we fail to see big holes in the foundation.
 Competitors love to find these so we need to ensure our people are safe and willing to find them first.
 Yes, it hurts when our cleverness is picked apart by someone else but we needed to know.
 If it was allowed to go out into the wild full of holes, it would be eaten up and deposited on the dung heap.
 So when someone highlights an issue, that’s a good thing.
 You need to listen, respect what they say, value their input, and then decide on the best course of action.
 They might be wrong, they might be right.

 Recommended reading: Collaborative Problem Solving: A Guide to Improving your Workplace

 Remember Your Values

-On autopilot, we don’t think about the ethics of a situation.
-We respond to emotion and impulse without thinking.
+On autopilot, we don’t always think about the ethics of a situation.
+We are prone to respond to emotion and impulse without thinking.
 When we hold our values in mind as we work, it gives us that little space to think that we need.
 Everyone comes from a different background.
 Even small villages have different people in each house with different families.
 It’s important to bear in mind that the culture of the person and the culture of the team is compatible only when you’re mindful of the difference.
 You may feel comfortable using certain slang that other people feel is repulsive.
 It can work both ways, many people are repulsed by what they consider “posh talk”.
 It has to be taken into account when deciding how to communicate with those around you.
 Respect and Values go hand in hand, it’s important to stay calm and remember that other people have the right to feel safe and valued at all times.